Digital Obedience: AI, Mirroring, and the Slow Erosion of Human Autonomy

 As artificial intelligence becomes more deeply embedded in daily life, from digital assistants to conversational agents in mental health and education, its role has shifted from that of a tool to a kind of social actor.
 This shift is profound.
 People no longer merely query AI for information; they confide in it, argue with it, and consult it for guidance.
 The machine now listens — and more importantly, it responds.
 It has a voice, a tone, and what users often perceive as a personality.
 And herein lies the danger.

 When we consistently interact with an entity that exhibits emotionally regulated, articulate, and non-confrontational behavior, we begin to adjust ourselves in kind.
-This isn’t science fiction — it's behavioral conditioning.
+This isn’t science fiction — it's behavioural conditioning.
 Studies are beginning to explore how people could be adopting the cadence and vocabulary of digital agents over time.
 Voice assistants shape how we frame questions.
 Chatbots influence how we manage emotional language.
 Children who grow up speaking to AIs may very well internalize their logic and language structures as default social modes.

 This is where the cultural analogies to dystopian fiction begin to clarify what’s at stake.
 In the 2002 film Equilibrium, emotion itself is criminalized.
 Citizens are drugged into emotional flatness, their impulses suppressed in the name of peace and order.
 Art is banned.
 Passion is eliminated.
 The cost of societal calm is the death of individuality.
 While we are not living in a world of mandatory emotion-suppressants, the daily conditioning offered by emotionally flat AI interactions may serve a comparable function: encouraging a culture where rationality is prized above all, where emotional intensity is suspect, and where human affect is gradually sterilized in the name of harmony.